MichalD96/JS-Master/README.md

 notMatching   // value: [100, 60, 51]
 ```

-`callback` - function to filter the array, must return true/false, otherwise its result will be converted to boolean value.
+`callback(current value[, index[, array]])` - function to filter the array, must return true/false, otherwise its result will be converted to boolean value.